strider73/jenkins-docker-compose/README.md

 Jenkins Agent may encounter permission issues when accessing /var/run/docker.sock.
-Although the Dockerfile for Jenkins Agent adds the Jenkins user to the Docker group within the agent container, it doesn't affect the Docker group on the host machine.
+Although the Dockerfile for Jenkins Agent adds the Jenkins user to the Docker group within the agent container, it doesn't affect the Docker group on the host machine successfully . beacuse There is existing docker group in jenkins-agent basic image that  potentially can be different group id with docker group id in host machine. so in the docker file it is require to check the exsiting docker user and delete first to create the new one with same docker id in the host machine !!!!. and it took me couple of days to find since the error message was not clear and there is no other reference that I can found that mention this docker group id matching t to avoid permission issue .
+OMG !!!!

 To resolve this, you can follow these steps:
 (Fith solution in https://phoenixnap.com/kb/docker-permission-denied) Edit the Docker service file by running: sudo nano /usr/lib/systemd/system/docker.service Append the following lines to the bottom of the Service section:

-SupplementaryGroups=docker
+   >SupplementaryGroups=docker
     ExecStartPost=/bin/chmod 666 /var/run/docker.sock

 Restart the Docker service: sudo service docker restart
 Note: Changing permissions to 666 for /var/run/docker.sock is not recommended for security reasons, so the provided solution is a safer alternative.

 By following these instructions, you should be able to set up Jenkins with Docker Compose and resolve common SSH and Docker-related issues.

+## ADD YOUTUBE VIDEO!!!!!